Abhishek8928/devtinder-backend-app/homework.md

 - added the middleware to profile route and create a new api with path sendconnectionrequest
 - add expires for both the jwt as well as cookies also

+# day 9

+- explore devTinder
+- explore how the devTinder api has been created
+- Add DevTinder API Endpoints Documentation and implement the features based on it
+- Group the multiple APIs into categories to create a router object
+- explore express.Router which give router object -> method get , post , patch , delete (htpp verbs)
+- created router for the following api category which is auth , connection , profile , request
+- now my index.js doesnot look bloated
+- created logout , edit , view
+- created feed , search api

+# day 10

+- created connectionRequestSchema
+- created a single API to handle both interested and ignore connection requests dynamically
+  - POST /request/:status/:toUserId
+- validate token , validate objectIds
+- created a utils to validate ids
+- cover every corner case of the api
+- learn about $or and &and operator in mongodb
+- learn about index and how to optimize the search queries learn about compound index

 # good parctise to write backend code maintaining clarity and consistency in your codebase.